samperochkin/learning-block-exchangeability/README.md

 # learning-block-exchangeability
 Code from working paper.
 The objective is to detect block-exchangeable structures in correlation matrices.
 Functions and examples are provided.
-(In progress.)

 See https://www.researchgate.net/project/Detection-of-Exchangeable-Structures-in-Correlation-Matrices for more info.